 As a true Southern girl, I have to make my pimiento cheese from scratch, but you can buy it in the deli and stuff celery, pickled okra, mini bell peppers, and more.

 Easy Cheesy Datil Dip

 This may be the easiest hot dip you ever make.
 So simple, yet amazingly delicious.
 And it’s extremely easy to modify by adding crabmeat, artichokes, veggies, or just about anything you have on hand that you like in a dip.

 FROG Jam Stuffed Dates

 Are you craving something sweet?
 Large Medjool dates are perfect for stuffing with a little cream cheese and FROG Jam.
 In case you aren’t familiar with FROG Jam, it’s made with Figs, Raspberries, Orange and Ginger.
 Absolutely no frogs were harmed in the making of this jam.
-It’s sweet but has a little spicy kick from the ginger, and it’s currently the only product we have at Old St Augustine Gourmet without any heat.
+It’s sweet but has a little spicy kick from the ginger, and it’s currently the only product we have at OSA Gourmet without any heat.
 Of course, you can always substitute any jam or preserves you have on hand to make these little gems.
 The pecans add a nice nutty crunch to compliment the soft chewy dates and sweet silky jam-filled center.
 Fast and easy, and they are sure to disappear quickly.

 1/2cupcooked chicken breast, diced finely (Deli chicken works perfectly here)